 Raspberry, belongs to the rose family and is often referred to as the ‘woman’s herb’ by herbalists.
 It has eight species, some of them being red raspberry, black raspberry, wine raspberry, blue raspberry.
 Both raspberry leaves and fruits are rich in citric acid, malic acid, tartaric acid, citrate, malate and tartarate of iron, potassium, calcium, potassium chloride, sulphate and phosphate, pectin, fragrine (an alkaloid that tones the tissues), vitamins A, B, C, E, and fructose.

 Raspberries are grown in all temperate regions of the world and contain significant amounts of polyphenol antioxidants such as anthocyanin pigments which are said to be protective against inflammation, pain, cancer, cardiovascular disease, diabetes, allergies, age-related cognitive decline and degeneration of eyesight.
-If you are curious to know more about the wonderful benefits of raspberry, read our previous article here.

 Raspberry leaf tea is one of the most pleasant-tasting of all herbal teas.
 The flavor is similar to black tea, only it does not contain caffeine.
 Raspberries is said to have been discovered by the Olympian gods while searching for berries on Mount Ida.
 They are indigenous to Asia Minor and North America, with the first real records of domestication coming from the writings of Palladius, a Roman agriculturist.
 By Medieval times it had a great many uses, including the juices which were used in paintings and illuminated manuscripts.